nysbc/leginon-tutorial/README.md

 <br />

-# VNC access and web access url for your docker image.
+# VNC access and web access url for your docker container.

 *Write it down.
 This is is how you access it later.*